mohanedattef/Twitter-Lyrics-Bot/README.md

 # Twitter-Bot-Using-Tweepy
-This is a simple bot automated on pythonanywhere, the code is documented and is fairly easy to use.
+This is a simple bot made with python and the tweepy library and automated using heroku, the code is documented and is fairly easy to use.

 # Why?
 I was bored and wanted to post marwan moussa lyrics without doing it myself